Updated on June 15th, 2020

 Transport within the Park

-You can choose to walk but the main mode of transport is via train between 3 stations – Central (Entrance), Cataratas (Lower & Upper Circuits) & Garganta del Diablo.
+You can choose to walk but the main mode of transport is via train between 3 stations – Central (Entrance), Cataratas (Lower & Upper Circuits) & Garganta del Diablo (Devil’s Throat).
 If you are doing both sides in a day waiting for the trains will be a point of stress.
 Between the Central & Cataratas stations, the trains run every 30 minutes.
-Between Cataratas & Garganta del Diablo its every 15 minutes, at least in theory.
-There is no timetable, they arrive, fill up & leave.
+Between Cataratas & Devil’s Throat its every 15 minutes, at least in theory.
+There is no timetable.
+They arrive, fill up & leave.

 No train goes straight through so you will always need to get off & join a queue at Cataratas.

-The trains take a surprising volume of people – don’t be perturbed if you seem a long way back, we often felt like this & made it on the first train every time.
+The trains take a surprising volume of people.
+Don’t be perturbed if you seem a long way back in the queue.
+We often felt like this & made it on the first train every time.
 You may not be so lucky, however, if you visit during weekends or holidays.

 Planning the Day

-- It is the furthest point so we thought we’d do the long journey first &
+- It is the furthest point so you will be completing the longest journey first

-- It was sunny & forecast to cloud over in the afternoon so we felt there would be more chance of seeing rainbows!
+- It was sunny when we visited.
+The forecast was to cloud over in the afternoon so we felt there would be more chance of seeing rainbows!
+Check the weather report before you leave.
+This way you can aim to spend your time at the waterfalls when you believe there is also the greatest chance of rainbows.

 “To get a feeling of the sheer power of the falls this is the ideal place to start.
-It is spectacular but be prepared to get wet, very wet & make sure any camera equipment is protected appropriately.”
+It is spectacular.
+However do be prepared to get wet.
+Very wet.
+And make sure any camera equipment is protected appropriately.”

-The platform is full but if you wait you will get your chance for all photographs at the front.
+The viewing platform will usually be full.
+Be patient.
+If you wait you will get your chance for all photographs at the front.
 There are also professional photographers willing to oblige should you want an official souvenir.
 My advice is to take your time here as it’s the only chance you get for this view of the falls.
-And occasionally put your camera down just watch in awe.
+Also, remember to occasionally put your camera down so you can just watch in awe.
 It truly is a sight to behold.

 The walkway to & from Garganta del Diablo is an impressive feat of engineering.
 On the way there you get a real sense of foreboding, just watching the movement of the sheer mass of water.
 Clouds of mist can also be seen rising into the air from the platform.
 You will be joined by the most beautiful butterflies & I was even lucky enough to spot a turtle in the river.